Leading up to the end of financial year is the time to review your self-managed super fund (SMSF) compliance.

 The basis of the assessment is to determine market value.
 See how the ATO defines ‘market value’.

-At McGees, our qualified and independent valuers provide a verifiable, accurate assessment of value for your assets documented in a detailed report.
+Our qualified and independent valuers are experienced in valuing property assets within SMSF and are knowledgeable in what the ATO requires.
+You will also receive a verifiable, accurate assessment of actual value for your assets in a detailed report.

 This will not only ensure compliance with your SMSF auditor and avoid penalty, but it will provide you a formal third party advice of what your assets are worth.
 For super funds, this is particularly important where property makes up a large percentage of the total value of your fund.